klevain/joyride/README.md

-# joyride
+# Joyride Static
-Joyride Pictures static website
+This is the Joyride Pictures static website sources.
+It's a simple html/css (almost) one page website.